ajahne/blog/_posts/2019-4-25-start-stop-terminate-aws-ec2-instance-nodejs.md

 const ec2 = new AWS.EC2({apiVersion: '2016-11-15'});
 {% endhighlight %}

 First is the setup.
 What we initially do is load the amazon sdk i.e. `aws-sdk`.
 Next we set our region.
 As you probably know, there is a wide array of [AWS regions](https://docs.aws.amazon.com/general/latest/gr/rande.html).
-I chose the west coast (Oregon), but there are numerous regions you can chose from.
+I chose the west coast (Oregon), but there are numerous regions you can choose from.
 We also create a new `ec2` service object which we utilize later in the code.
 Cool?
 Cool!

 Next we setup the instance parameters.
 This is information specific to our EC2 instance(s).